plafer/Tissue.jl/README.md

     a calculator, because we don't want to collect run time stats on it, so we need a separate code path
     + Find a better abstraction.
++ Debug mechanism for when your graph just hangs
+    + Perhaps a trace of which `process()` gets called and what not so you can see right away which part is hanging.

 # Fundamental issues to de-risk
 + Multi-threading can [break finalizers](https://docs.julialang.org/en/v1/manual/multi-threading/#Safe-use-of-Finalizers)